cycle-hnu/cycle-hnu.github.io/content/authors/dengguangze/_index.md

   - Undergraduate
 ---

-Guangze Deng is a member of the Compiler Optimization Team at the College of Information Science and Engineering, Hunan University, and a second-year undergraduate student.
+Guangze Deng is a member of CYCLE at the College of Information Science and Engineering, Hunan University, and a second-year undergraduate student.
 His research interests include numerical program analysis and the repair of floating-point expressions.